Useful websites and books

 - CA Models Stirling an introduction to rapid prototyping and 5 axis machining technologies

-- The University of Northumbria, Conservation Section an institution that runs painting conservation courses
+- The University of Northumbria, Conservation of Fine Art MA painting conservation masters degree

 - The Conservation Register a list of accredited (usually private) conservators in the UK